The sea reminds me of a muscle. It carries me, tendrils sucking at my arms. If I touch, it feels soft. Hit it, it feels hard.

-This morning I asked a local surfer how to body surf (bodyboarding without the board) – you throw one arm forward, swim with the other, and pitch yourself into the curl of the wave.
-I caught the wave, was flung forward, rolled over the seabed, and thrown onto the beach where streams of Atlantic poured from my nose and mouth.
-It was brilliant, scary, painful fun.
-We had to avoid the riptide behind us, and the granite lumps scattered around on the soft sand.
-Yellow and red flags guided us swimmers, black and white flags the surfers.
-Lifeguards patrolled the beach, on their feet, wary.
+This morning I asked a local surfer how to body surf (bodyboarding without the board) – she said, throw one arm forward, swim with the other, and catch the wave.
+I caught the wave, was flung forward, rolled over the seabed, and spat onto the beach where streams of Atlantic poured from my nose and mouth.
+Painful fun.
+We had to avoid the riptide, and the granite lumps scattered around on the sand.
+Yellow and red flags guided the swimmers, black and white flags the surfers.
+Lifeguards patrolled the beach, wary.

 The sea that slides down my face has the power to hurl ships but still it’s vulnerable to plastics and our use of fuel.
 I share my food with it by way of offering.
 I worry for it, I fish out plastic and waste, hope to preserve, curate, and appease it.
 I love it but wonder if it’ll kill me in the end.
 It’s made me more alive in the meantime.